dougbutner/web-4/README.md

 ## Why can't web 3 (or even web 2) do this?

-Web 2 is not a viable candidate for this because the federated nature means that your biometric data must be trusted to a third party, possibly a large corporation or an ill-equipped hobbyist.
+Web 2 is not a viable candidate for this because the federated nature means that your biometric data must be trusted to a third party, possibly a large corporation or malicious party.

 Provable democracy cannot be fully achieved in web 3, because there is no control over how many accounts a user may open.[2]
 Instead, many different models have been developed to deal with this issue, most notably, proof of work, proof of stake, and delegated proof of stake.